Welcome to Buckton Fields

 Q. Why does Ensign want to build here?

-Ensign has maintained an interest in the land for some considerable time.
-Ensign believes that development at the Buckton Fields site is necessary to support the sustainable growth of Northampton and the regeneration needed in the town.
-Buckton Fields is an ideal area for development as an urban extension of Northampton and this is already recognised in its allocation in the Daventry Local Plan.
+Ensign has maintained an interest in the land at Buckton Fields for some considerable time, and believes that development of the site is necessary to support the sustainable growth of Northampton and the regeneration needed in the town.
+Buckton Fields is an ideal area for development as an urban extension of Northampton and this is already recognised in its allocation in the Daventry

 Q. What is the area of land being proposed for the development?